Rome holiday itinerary, day 2: Walking from Vatican City to Trastevere

 Vatican Museums (Musei Vaticani)

-I strongly advise you to book your ticket online in advance, like we did.
+I strongly advise you to book your ticket online in advance, as we did.
 You can only book two months in advance via their website app.
 (So put a reminder if you’re planning way ahead of your actual trip.)

 The online reservation allowed us not only to skip a huge line but also to enter earlier than the time we booked.
 (I thought we’d be there around 11:30, because I estimated over an hour of queuing for St. Peter’s Basilica, which wasn’t the case.)